-During term time, full-time students can expect to spend about two days a week in scheduled sessions and the rest of your study time in independent study or group work.
-Part-time students can expect to spend half this time on their studies each year.
+During term time, you can expect to spend about two or three days a week in scheduled sessions and the rest of your study time in independent study or group work.
 We also encourage students to spend some time on relevant extra-curricular activities to broaden your experience base.